lindseyrapp/cse15l-lab-reports/LabReport3.md

 <br/>

 Here, we are searching for files by their names.
 It returns files that have names matching the input provided.
+This is useful when you are trying to find where a certain file is in a repository, and all you know is its name.
 (Found through ChatGPT, with prompt stated above)

 <br/>